 Wearing a retainer used to be an extremely uncomfortable experience.
-Invisalign Retainers – a clear tooth aligning orthodontic device – truly revolutionized the retainer by creating a comfortable, non-disruptive set of aligners that produce effective orthodontic results.
+Invisalign Retainers – a clear tooth-aligning orthodontic device – truly revolutionized the retainer by creating a comfortable, non-disruptive set of aligners that produce effective orthodontic results.
 They are not only visibly undisruptive, but also relatively easier to maintain when compared to traditional metal retainers as well.
-In this article, we discuss 5 effective ways to clean and care for a pair of Invisalign retainers with practical tips that you can incorporate in your day to day life to increase the durability of the product.
+In this article, we discuss 5 effective ways to clean and care for a pair of Invisalign retainers with practical tips that you can incorporate into your day-to-day life to increase the durability of the product.

 1. Rinse and soak regularly

 Consistency is the most important factor when you clean and care for an Invisalign retainer.
 Make it a habit to rinse your retainers with clean water every time you take them off.
 At night, remember to rinse the aligner with lukewarm water and use the specialized cleaning crystals recommended and provided by your orthodontist in NE Calgary to soak the aligners.
 Cleaning them regularly is essential since you need to wear them for over 20 hours a day in order for the treatment to be successful.

 Your retainer needs to be brushed properly with a soft-bristled brush using an anti-bacterial soap that is not too harsh.
 The durability and the effectiveness of the product largely depend on how gentle you are when you clean and care for your Invisalign retainer.
 Use circular motions and make sure you brush all the corners and crevices of the product.
 Do not use any toothpaste since it can negatively impact the clear surface of the retainer, reducing its advantage of being nearly “invisible”.

 3. Do not consume foods or drinks while wearing retainers